-Hampstead Theatre, in South Hampstead, specialises in commissioning and producing new writing and supporting the work of new writers.
+Hampstead Theatre, located on Eton Avenue, specialises in commissioning and producing new writing and supporting the work of new writers.

 The original theatre in South Hampstead was created in 1959 in Moreland Hall, a parish church school hall in Holly Bush Vale, Hampstead Village.
 James Roose-Evans was the first Artistic Director, and the 1959–1960 season included The Dumb Waiter and The Room by Harold Pinter, Eugène Ionesco’s Jacques and The Sport of My Mad Mother by Ann Jellicoe.